 Comic-Con and Conventions in Chicago

 Chicago is home to a variety of conventions well worth traveling to the windy city for.
-From Wizard World Comic Con to Chicago’s Comic & Entertainment Expo you’ll be sure to find reason to get into cosplay and join one of these lively events.
+From Wizard World Comic Con to Chicago’s Comic & Entertainment Expo you’ll be sure to find a reason to get into cosplay and join one of these lively events.
 I’m definitely putting the Expo on my bucket list!

 Comic Stores in Chicago

 I always stop by and support my local comic book store right before I fly out of a city to get airplane reading material.
 I just picked up a copy of Paper Girls from a local store in Chicago.
 There are tons to choose from, but I stopped by G-Mart Comics in Logan Square, since it was close to where I was staying.
 It was small, but they have what I was looking for and friendly employees.
 Other options are First Aid Comics, which has amazing reviews and Grahm Cracker comics if you’re staying downtown.